 Our goal is to help bridge the gap between the demand and supply of veterinarians and para-veterinarians and provide the highest quality facilities to the farmers and the general public in the field of animal husbandry and veterinary sciences.
-We are continuously striving towards this goal of providing the best training to the future veterinarians and para veterinarians through recruiting highly qualified teaching faculty and equipping the practical labs with the state-of-the-art equipment.
+We are continuously striving towards this goal of providing the best training to future veterinarians and para veterinarians through recruiting highly qualified teaching faculty and equipping the practical labs with state-of-the-art equipment.

-Through the above-mentioned vision it is my goal to help IIVER produce highly qualified Veterinarians and Para-veterinarians and increase the current animal to veterinarian ratio in the state of Haryana and India.
+Through the above-mentioned vision, it is my goal to help IIVER produce highly qualified Veterinarians and Para-veterinarians and increase the current animal to veterinarian ratio in the state of Haryana and India.